mattdean98/working-unit-tests-blog/cl3c1ua9x06mgy3nv18p816eg.md

 `git bisect` accepts a "good" commit reference, and a "bad" commit reference and orchestrates a binary search within the limits of the two commits.
 This quickly allows you (the developer) to only focus on verifying if the next checked out commit is good or bad - without worrying about which commit to test next.
 At the end it spits out (assuming it works right and you have used it correctly): `COMMIT_ID is the first bad commit`

 # How it works - the cheatsheet
-1. Initialize the search
+Initialize the search

 `git bisect start`

-2. Inform it of the commit instance that works
+Inform it of the commit instance that works

 `git bisect good COMMIT_ID`

-3. Inform it of the commit instance that does not work `git bisect bad COMMIT_ID`
+Inform it of the commit instance that does not work

+`git bisect bad COMMIT_ID`

-4. It will load up a new commit, test and check if it is a "good" or a "bad" commit, and let it know.
+It will load up a new commit, test and check if it is a "good" or a "bad" commit, and let it know.

 `git bisect [good/bad]`

-5. Repeat step 4 until the following appears:
+Repeat until the following appears:

 `COMMIT_ID is the first bad commit`
 (hang on to this commit id)

-6. Close the bisect session
+Close the bisect session

 `git bisect reset`

-7. Investigate the differences in the first bad commit `git diff COMMIT_ID~ COMMIT_ID`
+Investigate the differences in the first bad commit

+`git diff COMMIT_ID~ COMMIT_ID`

 Voila!
 You should now be able to quickly find the instance of the issue!